 A lender delivering an eMortgage would follow this general process:

-We currently act as custodian for all of the eNotes we purchase, but rely upon third-party custodians to certify eNotes at delivery.
+Currently we are the custodian for all of the eNotes we purchase, but rely upon third-party custodians to certify eNotes at delivery.

-For Whole loan deliveries:
+For Whole Loan deliveries:

 For MBS deliveries: